Florida Statute 1004.57

 Any person with an interest in Florida vertebrate fossils may apply for a permit.
 These regulations apply to both residents and non-residents of Florida.
 Minors may also collect with a permit-carrying adult parent or guardian who assumes all responsibilities and obligations for the collected specimens.

 - Any person or entity buying, selling, or trading vertebrate fossils found on or under state-owned or leased land; and/or

 - Any person or entity engaged in the collection, acquisition, or restoration of vertebrate fossils found on state-owned or leased land.

 How is a Permit Obtained?

-If you have never had a permit before, click on the button above that states “apply for a fossil permit” and follow the directions.
-If you had a permit in the past, click on the button that states “renew your permit for another year.”
+If you have never had a permit before, please apply for a fossil permit and follow the directions.
+If you have had a permit in the past, please renew your permit for another year.

 What Obligations does a Permit Carry?